 2. Glad to hear my insights have been so useful, in return, what can you do to help me?

-And eventually be more specific – it never hurts to ask for what you want, they can only say ‘no’ but it still sends a message about your ambition.
+And eventually be more specific – it never hurts to ask for more than what you want.
+As I advocate in my book Beyond the Boys’ Club, they can only say ‘no’ but it still sends a message about your ambition.
 You’ll notice I also believe in the power of flattery 😉

 3. Given how respected you are, I’d very much value your advocacy in X.